 - 20 x 2016 gave a paper on “The Anti-Modern James, Balzac, and Barthes” for a panel on “French Connections II: Historical Dialectics” at the third international conference of the European Society of Jamesian Studies, for a panel on “Historical Dialectics II”, “Reading James in the Twenty-First Century: Heritage and Transmission”, The American University of Paris, 20–22 x 2016, Paris, France.

-- 1 iv 2017 gave a paper on “Hegel, Shakespeare, and Forms of the World Spirit” for a one-day symposium on “Hegel and Shakespeare” that took place as part of the Kingston Shakespeare Seminar (KiSS), Kingston University, London.
+- 1 iv 2017 gave a paper on “Hegel, Shakespeare, and Forms of the World Spirit” for a one-day symposium on “Hegel and Shakespeare”, 1 April 2017 that took place as part of the Kingston Shakespeare Seminar (KiSS), Kingston University, London.
 This event was held at the Garrick’s Temple, Hampton.
 The other speakers for the event were Jennifer Bates, Ewan Fernie, Simon Haines, Paul Kottman and Joe Moshenska.
 The event was followed with a performance of Chamber Music, “The Music of the World Spirit” from the Abel Quartet in the Temple (Haydn, Mozart, Devienne).
 Hampton, London, UK.

 - Proposal accepted and plan to give a paper on “Languages of Capital, Desire and Power in Balzac and James” for a conference on “Balzac et L’Angleterre” / “Balzac and England” at the Maison Française d’Oxford, 12–14 April 2018.
 Invited to participate by dr. Tim Farrant (Fellow and Reader in French) Pembroke College, University of Oxford.
 Oxford, UK.